Puzzles involving squares, cubes and higher powers

 The equation a2 + b2 + c2 = d2 has an infinite number of positive integer solutions.
 (A) Prove that there are infinitely many solutions for which c is a multiple of ab.
 (B) Find a general formula that generates all such solutions.

 Solved by: P.M.A.
-Hakeem (Part A), Arthur Vause (Part A), Ionut-Zaharia Chirila (Parts A and B)
+Hakeem (Part A), Arthur Vause (Part A), Ionut-Zaharia Chirila (Parts A and B), Kaustuv Sengupta (Part A)

 ** Palindromic Equation (contributed by Paul Cleary)